mendix/docs/howtogeneral/mendixcloud/trends.md

 ## 4 Database Statistics

-The database statistics the amount of database queries and mutations, as well as the total size of the database.
+The database statistics show the amount of database queries and mutations, as well as the total size of the database.

 ### <a name="Trends-dbpgstatdatabaseVERSIONmain"></a>4.1 Mutations